 Disney Plus bundles: consider your options

-There's no doubt about it: the entry-level Disney Plus price is exceptionally good value and compares nicely with the competition (more on that below).
+The entry-level Disney Plus price is good value and compares nicely with the competition (more on that below), even if the library has some way to go with expanding its range of originals.

 But before you go and pledge your $7.99 a month, it's worth taking a moment to see if you can get more bang for your buck.

-In the US, it is also offering the Disney Plus bundle, which adds its two other streaming services - Hulu and ESPN Plus - for the knockout price of $13.99 a month – that’s $6 cheaper than subscribing to all three separately and a ridiculously low price for such a wide range of prime content.
+In the US, it is also offering the Disney Plus bundle, which adds its two other streaming services - Hulu and ESPN Plus - for the reasonable price of $13.99 a month – that’s $6 cheaper than subscribing to all three separately and a low price for such a wide range of prime content.
+Having Hulu without ads costs an extra $6 per month, though.

 How to get Disney Plus for free